The Remnant Church Preparing for the Kingdom

 The Kingdom is for His Glory

-Let’s clarify a bit: As magnificent as it will be, the Kingdom per se is not an end in itself.
-The Kingdom will be a mechanism by which God will eternally receive expansive glory to Himself.
-Of course we, as Kingdom citizens, can’t generate all the glory He deserves—not even in eternity… but maybe we can achieve close to the maximum possible for us here and now?
-I would like to think so.
-In any case, until my last breath, I am pouring my entire being into efforts toward making it happen.
+Let’s clarify a bit: As wonderful as all of life will become, the Kingdom per se is not an end in itself.
+The Kingdom Age will be about glory—when God can begin to display His stupendous glory to mankind, and, at last begin to receive from the nations expansive glory to Himself.
+Of course, we, as Kingdom citizens, can never generate all the glory our Infinite Triune God deserves—not even in eternity.
+But can we achieve close to the maximum possible for us here and now?
+I like to think so.

-Consider: In that final, eternal reality, all sin with its pride and selfish ambition will be gone.
-That means that throughout eternity we will never tire or become bored with praising and glorifying God.
-Our praise will be ever flowing out to Him, and His matchless joy and overflowing fulfilment will be ever flooding into us.
-What a wondrous prospect—and we are getting close!
-Understandably, God is enthusiastic about seeing it actually happen.
-It stands to reason that He would want His people to align with Him in His anticipation and excitement.
-I sense that this is the choice before every church and every believer.
+Consider: In the final, New Earth reality and throughout eternity we will never tire or become bored with praising and glorifying God.
+Our praise will be ever pouring out to Him, and His overflowing joy and fulfilment will be ever flooding into us.
+What a marvelous prospect!
+And here we are, approaching a major milestone toward seeing that final reality unfold.
+Understandably, God is passionate about the progress being made; He yearns for His people to join Him in the intensity of His anticipation.

-All of the above distills into the Remnant position that our Lord’s return, His coming Kingdom, and our personal participation in it—these are more than elements of our accepted end-time view as might appear on a doctrinal statement, they are a major part of our operating system, it is how we live.
+The elements above delineate a Remnant position: Our Lord’s return, His coming Kingdom and our personal participation in it—these are more than items of our accepted end-time view as might appear on a doctrinal statement, they are a major part of our operating system.
+It is how we think, it is our worldview, it is how we live.

 Remnant Membership

 Remnant members today are much the same as the Early Church members described in Acts and the epistles.
-Scan how it was with them: Each one chose to trust Jesus personally; they lived lives of constant spiritual dependence on all He accomplished in His suffering as the Passover Sacrifice at Calvary, the sin-forgiving, cleansing power of His shed blood.
+Scan how it was with them: Each one chose to trust Jesus personally; they lived in spiritual dependence on all He accomplished in His suffering as the Passover Sacrifice at Calvary, the sin-forgiving, cleansing power of His shed blood.
 God responded to their faith by crediting them with Jesus’ righteousness and holiness, and they were born again by the transforming redemptive indwelling of the Holy Spirit.
-Then came water baptism—an enacted testimony portraying their vicarious identity with the death, burial and resurrection of Jesus who had saved them and washed their sins away.
+Then, following the Lord, they obeyed His command to be water baptized—their enacted testimony portraying vicarious identity with the death, burial and resurrection of Jesus who saved them and washed their sins away by His blood.

 And now, approaching the end of the Church Age, with ever-growing evidence that Jesus’ appearing in royal power is most certainly on the horizon, the time has come when God is scanning for those who will recapture the anticipation, the vision and passion of our brothers and sisters in the Early Church.
-As He did then, He again wants to pour out His blessing and bring His Church to a closure probably more dramatic than when He introduced it at Pentecost.
-Who will sign up to be part of that?
+As He did then, He again wants to pour out His blessings and bring His Church to a closure that will be more dramatic than when He introduced it at Pentecost.

 The Requirement of Spirit Baptism

 We have touched on the Baptism with the Holy Spirit—we need to enlarge on that.
 The going will most certainly get tough as we approach the end.
-To faithfully endure, we desperately need the additional empowering of Spirit Baptism.
+To remain fully faithful until the crowning day, we desperately need the additional empowering of Spirit Baptism.
 Persecution will become intense; there will be mounting pressure and demands for us to compromise, apostatize and, eventually accept the fatal “mark.”
-Then, shortly before Jesus returns, we will be hunted like wharf rats and we’ll sorely need the Spirit’s shielding and deliverance—and, if we are captured, we’ll need His boldness to make the good confession, our final testimony (see Rev 7:9–14).
-It will become mandatory to live in the resource of Baptism power—there is no way we will cross the finish line in true faith without it (see Mt 25:1–13).
+Then, shortly before Jesus returns, we will be hunted like wharf rats and we’ll sorely need the Spirit’s shielding and deliverance—and, if the Lord allows that we be captured, we’ll need His boldness to make the good confession…our final testimony (see Rev 7:9–14).
+It will become mandatory to live in the resource of Baptism power—there is no way we will cross the finish line in true faith without that reserve of ‘extra oil’ (see Mt 25:1–13).
 In the face of the fury, we must stand firm and shine like stars displaying the peace, love and joy of the Lord.
 Our humble, holy tenacity must be characterized by purity, power and praise.
 That can authentically happen only when we are moving in Pentecost and the fullness of His Spirit.
-Anything less will doom us to failure—with grave eternal implications.
+Anything less will leave us unequipped and doomed to failure—with grave and eternal consequences.

-The only way to be reliably ready for crunch time is for us to enter that glorious second empowering as soon as possible (the New Testament pattern was at baptism right after being born again).
-Delaying our entry can be dangerous (the moment you enter, you’ll wonder why on earth you ever hesitated).
-After end-time pressure has already descended, it may well be too late…
+The only way to be reliably ready for crunch time is for us to enter that glorious second empowering as soon as possible (as noted above, the New Testament pattern was at water baptism right after being born again).
+Delaying our entry can be dangerous.
+(The moment you enter, you’ll wonder why on earth you ever hesitated.)
+After end-time pressure has fully descended, it may well be too late.

-That’s on the personal level.
+The foregoing deals with the personal level.
 Corporately, a Remnant Church will continuously operate in Spirit Baptism power, adhering to Paul’s inspired guidelines in I Corinthians 12–14, adapting as the Spirit directs to appropriately address any given situation.
 In the latter days of assault and attack, churches may need to judiciously and protectively disperse into smaller groups.
-But they will not be scattered into oblivion, they will become colony-forming units, as happened in the Early Church.
+But instead of being scattered into oblivion, they will become colony-forming units, similar to what happened with the Early Church.

 A Praying Church

-The Remnant Church will be a praying church.
-We will pray for the peace of Jerusalem, for God’s protection, prosperity and blessing on Israel and the Jewish people.
-We will pray for the lost, both Jew and Gentile, for missions local and worldwide, and that God will choose, prepare and send out yet more laborers into His overripe harvest fields.
-We will lift up believers enduring persecution for loving Jesus, for healing, for national leaders—and so much more as needs become apparent.
+A Remnant Church is a praying church.
+We pray for the peace of Jerusalem, for God’s protection, prosperity and blessing on Israel and the Jewish people.
+We pray for the lost, both Jew and Gentile, for missions local and worldwide, and that God will choose, prepare and send out yet more laborers into His overripe harvest fields.
+We lift up believers who are enduring persecution because they love Jesus; we entreat for healing, for national leaders—and so much more as needs become apparent.
 But a permanent emphasis will be to follow the Lord’s Prayer and continually implore God to bring His Kingdom into reality, “...your kingdom come” (Mt 11:2).

-True, Jesus’ Kingdom is prophesied, so we know it will happen.
-At the same time, I’m getting the sense that a contributing factor in its coming into being is that it is prayed into being.
+True, Jesus’ Kingdom is prophesied, so we know it will become reality.
+At the same time, I’m sensing that a contributing factor in its coming into being is that it is prayed into being.
 The Lord intensely wants to bring in His Kingdom, and will do so when the conditions are right, but He prefers that it be achieved in answer to our praying—He wants us to cooperate with Him by praying for it.
-Remnant-hearted believers are determined to be in the forefront of those who fervently pray so that Jesus can be pleased to answer and bring His wonderful Kingdom into full bloom.
+Remnant-hearted believers are determined to be in the forefront of those who fervently pray so that Jesus can be pleased to answer and bring His marvelous Kingdom into full bloom, and then our joy, as well as His, will be complete and overflowing.

 Maintaining Our Zeal

 Apathy is out of character for the Remnant.
-We dare not settle into perfunctory church routines where tradition controls the program and stifles freedom to adapt as we operate in the Spirit and seek to sustain our forward-moving sense of adventure.
+We dare not settle into perfunctory church routines where tradition controls the program and hinders freedom to adapt as we operate in the Spirit and seek to sustain our forward-moving sense of adventure.
 It’s imperative that we remain zealous (see Rev 3:15–16).
-I’m seeing several factors that can help in retaining our freshness, our zeal: First and most important is worship—vibrant worship of Jesus as our soon-coming King, and the prospect, the overflowing joy of seeing Him personally.
+I’m seeing several factors that can help in retaining our freshness, our zeal: First and most important is worship—vibrant worship of Jesus as our soon-coming King, and the prospect of the unbounded joy of seeing Him personally.
 It’s freely worshipping our infinite, eternal, Triune God in the new reality.
-It’s coming to know Him as He is right now, the God who is preparing the updated Promised Land, and preparing us for whatever may be our role in The Project—it’s pouring out praise to Him Who, even as we sing, is visibly building His earthly Kingdom.
+It’s coming to know Him as He is right now, the God who is preparing the updated Promised Land, and preparing us for whatever may be our role in His Project—it’s pouring out praise to Him Who, even as we sing, is visibly laying the foundations for His earthly Kingdom.

 Proper, godly zeal motivates us to stay informed.
-Selecting an ‘Israel Watch’ might be one way to do this.
-Reporting regularly on Israel, they will share news with prophetic significance such as the expanding return of Jews back to The Land (aliyah).
-We’ll follow developments as they build, plant and innovate, molding Israel into the Central Nation and Jerusalem into the Capital of Jesus’ Kingdom-Empire.
+Selecting an ‘Israel Watch’ might be helpful.
+Reporting regularly on Israel, they can select news items which have prophetic significance such as the expanding return of Jews back to The Land (Aliyah).
+Follow the progress as Israel plants, builds and innovates, molding Zion into The Central Nation and Jerusalem into The Capital of Jesus’ Kingdom-Empire.
 The Sanhedrin has been reinstituted and is issuing new regulations.
 The restored priesthood is preparing items for a Temple and relearning Temple ceremonies as mandated in Leviticus and Deuteronomy.
-(A Temple is prophesied, so one will be built—in unbelief.
-It will actually be the fourth Temple, after those built by Solomon, Zerubbabel and Herod.
+(A Temple is prophesied [see Dan 9:27; Mt 24:15; 2Thes 2:4], so one will be built—in unbelief.
+The proposed Temple is referred to as the Third, but actually it will be the fourth, after those built by Solomon, Zerubbabel and Herod.
 It will not survive.
 Jesus will build the fifth/final.)
 The Israel Watch will report on items like these as we chart God’s moving in Israel.
 Indeed, we see new Kingdom-related information occurring nearly every week.
-And…we can pray for their security and the strong arm of God’s defense in that region where they are surrounded by hostile forces utterly committed to completing Hitler’s final solution.
+And…we can pray for their security and the strong arm of God’s defense in that region where Israel is surrounded by hostile forces utterly committed to completing Hitler’s final solution.

 Other Zeal-Retaining Factors

 There are other zeal-retaining factors, like maintaining an emphasis on the certain return of Jesus/Messiah Yeshua to rule His Global Kingdom from Jerusalem.
 That should inspire us to bless Israel with resources and encouragement—Israel is currently hard-pressed and very much in need of both.
-As we stay informed, specific needs will surface relating to The Land and the people, issues that call for ardent prayer.
-Such praying sets us up for rejoicing when we see God answer and advance His Kingdom purposes.
-Let the last prayer in the Bible, “Come, Lord Jesus” (Rev 22:20), become a permanent part of your “pray without ceasing” prayer life.
+As we stay informed, specific needs will surface relating to The Land and the people, issues that call for pointed prayer.
+Fervent praying leads to rejoicing when we see God answer and advance His Kingdom purposes.
+Note the last prayer in the Bible: “Come, Lord Jesus” (Rev 22:20).
+Let that simple petition become a permanent part of your “pray without ceasing” prayer life.
 Celebrate His reassuring response: “Yes, I am coming soon” (Rev 22:20).

-Another zeal-booster is to assist Jews who want to return to Israel (aliyah).
-The International Christian Embassy in Jerusalem is sponsoring flights for all Jews.
+Being passionately committed to Jesus can awaken in us a desire to assist Jews who want to return to Israel—as was prophesied would happen (see Jer 30:3; Ezk 11:16–17; 28:25–26; 27:21–22).
+That’s an exciting development!
+The International Christian Embassy in Jerusalem is sponsoring flights for all Jews, including Messianic.
 We can support missions and missionaries who are upholding Israel in their struggles and actively winning Jews to Messiah Jesus.
-On that note, attitudes are shifting among Jews, particularly in Israel.
-Historic Jewish hostility against Jesus and Messianic Jews is softening into curiosity and even tenuous acceptance.
+On that note, attitudes are beginning to shift among Jews, particularly in Israel; historic Jewish hostility against Jesus and Messianic Jews is softening.
+Many young Israelis are intrigued and curious about Jesus, maybe even warming up to the idea that the Messianic movement should be accepted as a legitimate entity under the broad umbrella of Judaism.
 We need to be praying into that promising trend and praising God as we see it strengthen and advance.

 And, we can study.
 There is a large body of prophetic Scripture relating to our time and what lies directly ahead.
-A well-presented prophecy-themed Bible study series can generate keen interest in the congregation and maybe beyond.
-It builds enthusiasm and a sense of purpose to become aware of what has already been fulfilled, elements that are being fulfilled, and to watch with anticipation for any movement in Israel that will fit in yet other pieces of the prophetic puzzle.
+A well-presented prophecy-themed Bible study series can raise keen interest in the congregation and maybe beyond.
+It builds enthusiasm and a sense of purpose to become aware of what has already been fulfilled, elements that are being fulfilled, and to watch for movement in Israel that add more pieces to the prophetic puzzle.

-If we do indeed stay zealous with our Remnant mission, maintaining our Kingdom emphasis, we can expect God to be pleased and bless us in unique ways.
+As we retain zeal in our Remnant mission, maintaining our Kingdom emphasis, we can expect a strong sense of the evident pleasure of God and testify to His blessing us in unique ways.
 As He begins to move in our midst, kindred believers in whom the Lord is cultivating a Remnant heart may hear and take notice.
-Even unbelievers may be drawn to our forward-looking sense of purpose; we’ll gladly pray with them for repentance, salvation and inclusion into our church family.
+Even unbelievers may be drawn to our forward-looking sense of purpose; we’ll joyfully lead them to Jesus, praying with them for repentance and salvation, including them into our fellowship and the Kingdom family.

 Persecution—It’s Coming…